ahoymarcus/odin-rock-paper-scissors/README.md

 <br />

 This is the third project from The Odin Project and the first one from the JavaScript section.
-It aims to recreate the ROCK PAPER SCISSORS game.
+It aims to recreate the traditional ROCK PAPER SCISSORS game.

 <br />